comet-licsar/comet-licsar.github.io/source/documentation.rst

 Documentation
 =============

-So it seems we can update documentation just by editing the rst files in the 'source' folder
+Documentation can be updated simply by editing the rst files in the 'source' folder.
+After commit, github would auto-recreate web page of https://comet-licsar.github.io .

+these are some testing lines

+symbol $
+symbol \$

 links are automatically converted, e.g. as: